top of page

 Gailes Golf Club

-Approval was granted immediately and the doctor, now approaching fifty-two years of age, took up the challenge with enthusiasm.
+Approval was granted immediately, and the doctor, now approaching fifty-two years of age, took up the challenge with enthusiasm.
 The Goodna Golf Club, later to achieve greater prominence as the Gailes Golf Club, was formed on February 4th, 1924.

 The course was officially opened by the patron, the Premier of Queensland, the Honourable B.G.
 Theodore, M.L.A.
 Still, in his plus fours following a morning round with Dr Ellerton, the Premier ceremoniously drove the first ball.
 Mr Theodore’s drive was described as “a low screamer of 220 yards”.
 Four of Queensland’s leading amateurs played an exhibition stroke round.